 Visiting this amazing natural park is one of the must-do experiences in Scotland for nature and wildlife lovers.
 There are 2 forest parks located within the natural park – Argyll Park and Queen Elizabeth Park, including several small towns and villages as well.
 There 21 munros some of which are over 3000ft.

 This small picturesque village is located close to a unique gorge that was created by the River Gary.
 Some of the top activities in Scotland can be enjoyed here – such as bungee jumping into the gorge and kayaking.
 During different seasons, various types of flora and fauna can be observed in their natural habitat.
 The Soldier’s Leap also provides a great spot to take in the Scottish scenery.

 Skara Brae is an ancient Neolithic site that used to be a village.
 There 8 stone buildings huddled together with stone furniture and cooking hearths built on the inside.
-There have been many historical artifacts and utensils that have been found in the area, and Skara Brae is a UNESCO World Heritage site being Europe’s most complete Neolithic village.
+There have been many historical artifacts and utensils have been found in the area, and Skara Brae is a UNESCO World Heritage site of Europe’s most complete Neolithic village.

 Muslim travelers can find Muslim-owned Halal restaurants in Scotland, however, some of them might not have certification.
 You can always ask the staff if the food is Halal or stick to vegetarian and seafood items to be safe, or even ask the locals to direct you to Halal restaurants.
-Mosques in Scotland can be found in Glasgow, Edinburgh and Dundee where there are three main central mosques in these regions including a number of other mosques too.
+Mosques in Scotland can be found in Glasgow, Edinburgh, and Dundee where there are three main central mosques in these regions including a number of other mosques too.